 The purpose of the model is to most accurately predict the product purchase probability based on the product features.
 Product features contain information about the characteristics of products purchased by customers in the past, and those of them that the ranked product has now.

-Based on this data from the past, the model predicts future purchasing behavior.
-For example, there is a feature of the average conversion of a product from an impression to a purchase over the past 60 days.
-For many products it is possible to state that the product conversion does not change over time.
-Consequently, the model uses this feature to predict purchase probability, and it is possible to say that the higher the conversion rate over the past 60 days, the higher the model prediction will be.
+The model predicts future buying behavior based on this data collected in the past.
+For example, one of the important factors is the average product conversion to purchase over the last 60 days.
+For many products it’s possible to state that the product conversion doesn’t change over time.
+Consequently, the model uses this feature to predict purchase probability, and it’s possible to say that the higher the conversion rate over the past 60 days, the higher the model prediction will be.

 The same thing happens with other features — for example, other things being equal, customers prefer products with a large number of reviews, and therefore the more reviews, the higher the prediction of the model will be.
 At the same time, different features have different predictive power and a different effect on the purchase probability.